PointSource/PSDemonstration/README.md

 * This bullet is off the CHAIN
 * And master goes on
 * I'm changing this one in an incompatible way
-* Rand Um User making a change
+* A new line for a merge issue-- Andre

 Changelog
 =========